ChristopheDomingos/POMODORO/README.md

 - Window transparency and always-on-top feature for convenience;
 - Developed in Python, providing an easy-to-understand and extensible codebase.

+# Requirements

+To run this Python Pomodoro Timer, you'll need the following dependencies:

+- Python (3.x recommended);
+- Tkinter (usually included with Python, but if not, it can be installed separately).

 # How to Use

 1) Click "Start" to begin a Pomodoro session.